wiiu-env/SwipSwapMe/README.md

     - Outputs the TV and GamePad sound on both.
 - **Left: TV; Right: GamePad**
     - Outputs the TV sound on the left speaker, and the GamePad sound on the right speaker.

+#### Screen Modes

+SwipSwapme does not only allow you to swap the screen, it also offers multiple screen modes:

+- **Normal**
+    - The screen output is not touched at all.
+- **Swap TV and GamePad**
+    - Swaps the TV and GamePad screen.
+- **Mirror TV**
+    - Mirrors the TV screen onto the GamePad.
+- **Mirror GamePad**
+    - Mirrors the GamePad screen onto the TV.

 ## Building